Dynamical evolution of the Uranian satellite system I. From the 5/3 Ariel-Umbriel mean motion resonance to the present: The present system

 \subsection{Numerical code}

-In order to run the simulations on the Uranian satellite's system, we use the $N-$body numerical code \texttt{SPINS} \citep{Correia_2018}, that takes into account satellite-satellite interactions, spin dynamics, rotational flattening, and tidal dissipation following to the weak friction model.
+In order to run the simulations on the Uranian satellite's system, we use the $N-$body numerical code \texttt{SPINS} \citep{Correia_2018}, that takes into account satellite-satellite interactions, spin dynamics, rotational flattening, and tidal dissipation following the weak friction model.
 The numerical results in this section can also be obtained using the open-source code \texttt{TIDYMESS} \citep{Boekholt_Correia_2023}, with the option \texttt{tidal\_model = 2}, which corresponds to the weak friction tidal model.
-Our numerical code is also equivalent to the numerical integrator \texttt{SIMPL} that was used by \citet{Cuk_etal_2020}.
+Our numerical code also adopts a similar model for rotational flattening and tides as the symplectic integrator \texttt{SIMPL} \citep{Cuk_etal_2016a}, that was used by \citet{Cuk_etal_2020} to study the Uranus' satellite system.